 Do you own and trade through a limited company?
-If yes, then here are the top 5 straightforward tips for either saving your company some Corporation Tax, or extracting money from the company tax efficiently.
+If yes, then here are the top 5 tips of tax saving for Limited Company, or saving your company some Corporation Tax, or extracting money from the company tax efficiently.

 Your company can make contributions towards your pension.
 The payments are deductible expenses for Corporation Tax purposes in the year they are made.
 A Small Self-Administered Scheme (SSAS) is a pension trust set up by a limited company or a partnership.
 SSASs are primarily set up by private and family run limited companies for the benefit of the owner directors and senior employees.
 SSAS is an occupational pension scheme set up under trust with up to 11 members.
 SSAS is particularly suitable for controlling directors.

 One of the benefits of being a shareholder in a limited company is the ability to be receive dividends.
 Dividends are taxed at a lower rate than other kinds of income and do not attract a National Insurance liability.

 Your company must have sufficient retained profits in order to pay any dividends and the correct paperwork must be completed and declared properly in accordance with company law requirements.
 We can help you with this.